tinhnh2/ProtFinder/README.md

 # Phylogenetic Model Selection via Machine Learning

-Model selection is a fundamental step in phylogenetic analysis, which determines the best-fit model of sequence evolution for a given multiple sequence alignment.
+Model selection is a fundamental step in phylogenetic analysis that determines the best-fit model of sequence evolution for a given multiple sequence alignment.
 Popular model selection methods, such as ModelFinder, rely on statistical information criteria like the Bayesian Information Criterion (BIC) or the Akaike Information Criterion